My daughter’s 5th grade class had a Multicultural Feast this week. The feast was about both writing and exploring one’s cultural heritage.

 I remember doing this as a child with my own grandmother in my first grade class.
 We were younger so we just had the food part of the feast.
 But I still remember it to this day decades later… that my grandmother prepared a dish and came into my class with me… so special!

 This article was posted on Saturday, February 4th, 2012 at 8:37 pm and is filed under Books & Stories, Cookbooks, Cooking, Cooking with Kids, Countries & Cultures, Customs and Traditions, Domestic Life, Multicultural, Parenting, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply